-Ten Tips for the Skwala Stonefly Hatch - UPDATEDFebruary 18, 2016
+Ten Tips for the Skwala Stonefly Hatch - UPDATEDMarch 16, 2018

 No offense here, but not all fly fisherman are good fly fisherman.
 I have a lot of good friends that are bad fly fisherman.
 They still have fun, but they are often ill prepared and complain about the fishing being dead.
-Since they are friends I'm not afraid to call 'em out.
+Especially during the Skwala Hatch.
+Since they are friends I'm not afraid to call 'em out and also give them some friendly advice.
 Preparation pays when it comes to catching fish, and its fun.
 Don't overthink it, but you should at least think.
 The timing of the Skwala hatch typically allows the angler plenty of time to get ready.
-At the moment its still pretty cold and the hatch is a month away.
+At the moment its going full tilt and we have good conditions over this upcoming week.

 - Where are you going to fish?
 I'm not talking about the name of a river.
 Where will you park?
 Where will you float?
 How will you hike into the river?
 What holes, pockets, or log piles will you target?
 If you can't answer these things and cherish success maybe a little scouting trip is in order.

 - What flies will you use?
 Why wait till game day to buy a bat or mitt?
 Get some flies.
 There are no secrets here.
 Get your flies, get them in your box.
 Skwala Flies

 - How is your leader supply?
 Get your stuff out, organize your pack or vest and get your tippet and leaders manifested and ready.
 I like a 9' RIO 3X Tapered Leader

 - What if the river is muddy?
 This might mean a strategy change, OR you might take advantage of the poor conditions to scout new access points or just work on your fishing.
 Your casting, mending, wading, and reading water will all get better despite the tough bite.
 There is no better way to improve your game than to struggle a bit.
 Tough love.